binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

     <img src="/assets/2018-11-countdown/gdg_logo_legonnary.png" width="400px">
 </div>

-This year was the theme of 'Lego' so I have in mind an interactiv game where people draw some "pixel art" with lego bricks and submit them for the main screen.
-It was a good idea but my code this year wasn't enough robust and the realtime database contained some corrupts datas and everything crashed 30min before the official launch!
+This year was the theme of 'Lego' so I have in mind an interactive game where people draw some "pixel art" with Lego bricks and submit them for the main screen.
+It was a good idea but my code this year wasn't enough robust and the real-time database contained some corrupts data and everything crashed 30min before the official launch!

 We have to hide the game and we just display the basic countdown with music.
-If you are intrested by the architecture, I write a series of article about it [Legonnary](https://jef.binomed.fr/2016/12/23/2016-12-23-legonnary) ⚠️ thoses articles are in French 🇫🇷 for the moment.
+If you are interested in the architecture, I write a series of article about it [Legonnary](https://jef.binomed.fr/2016/12/23/2016-12-23-legonnary) ⚠️ those articles are in French 🇫🇷 for the moment.
 I will try to translate them when I have time.

-Just notice that it was a PWA application that use Firebase (realtime database, hosting, auth).
+Just notice that it was a PWA application that uses Firebase (real-time database, hosting, auth).

 <div style="text-align:center; width:100%;">
     <img src="/assets/2018-11-countdown/Legonnary_Archi.png" width="800px">
 </div>

-I create 4 webpages :
+I create 4 web pages:
 * The game that the user use
 * The interface that the moderator use
-* The interface that correspond to the main screen with the countdown
+* The interface that corresponds to the main screen with the countdown
-* The interface that show a summary of all the draw created
+* The interface that shows a summary of all the draw created

 ### The year of ES6

 As ES6 is everywhere, I start to rethink a little bit my code to make it more reusable.

 I create a class for the audio player :

 ```javascript
 'use strict'